FarisHijazi/openai2civitai/README.md

 - `debug_civitai.py` - Script for testing the direct CivitAI API connection.
 - `example_civitai_api_call.py` - An example of a direct call to the CivitAI API.
 - `requirements.txt` - Required Python packages.

+## TODOs

+- [ ] create test suite, for openai SDK, and for jailbreak